 where $\ell(\cdot)$ and $R(\cdot)$ respectively denote the loss and regularization functions, and the optimization problem is parameterized by $\lambda$.
 One of the most popular ways of solving \eqref{eq:minb} in distributed learning is to use the Gradient Descent (GD) algorithm.
 More specifically, under standard convexity assumptions, the following sequence of model updates $\{ \theta^{(t)} \}_{t=0}^{\infty}$ converges to the optimal solution $\theta^{*}$:

 where $h_R(\cdot)$ is a gradient-based optimizer depending on the regularizer $R(\cdot)$ and

 denotes the gradient of the loss function evaluated at the model at iteration $t$ over the data set ${\cD}$.
 Under certain assumptions, the iterations in (\ref{eq:gd}) converge to a local optimum in the non-convex case, as well.
+For instance, if all the saddle points of a smooth non-convex objective are strict-saddle, then the iterations in \eqref{eq:gd} converge to a local minimum \cite{lee2016gradient}.
 The core component of the iterations defined in (\ref{eq:gd}) is the computation of the gradient vector $\bg$ at each iteration.
 At scale, due to limited storage and computation capacity of the computing nodes, gradient aggregation task (\ref{eq:g}) has to be carried out over distributed nodes.
 This parallelization, as we discussed earlier, introduces two major bottlenecks: stragglers and bandwidth contention.
 The goal of the distributed gradient aggregation scheme is to provide straggler resiliency as well as communication parallelization.
 At a high level, straggler resiliency, $\alpha$, refers to the fraction of the straggling workers that the distributed aggregation scheme is robust to, and communication parallelization gain, $\beta$, quantifies the number of simultaneous communications in the network by distributed nodes compared to only one simultaneous communication in a single-node (master-worker) aggregation scheme.

 Next, we discuss the data allocation and communication strategy of two synchronous gradient aggregation schemes in distributed learning and their corresponding straggler resiliency and communication parallelization gain.